WeakAuras/WeakAuras2/CONTRIBUTING.md

     > git config core.autocrlf true
     ```

+1. Set `pull.rebase`to true.
+    ```bash
+    > git config pull.rebase true
+    ```

+1. Set up your [Git identity](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) so your commits are attributed to your name and email address properly.

 1. Take a look at our [Wiki](https://github.com/WeakAuras/WeakAuras2/wiki/Lua-Dev-Environment) page on how to setup a Lua dev environment.

 1. Install an [EditorConfig](https://editorconfig.org/) plugin for your text editor to automatically follow our indenting rules.